alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Honestly, a lot of puzzle solving is about taking random parts of the puzzle and throwing them into a search engine.
 Search the flavor text.
 Search just half of the flavor text.
 Add quotation marks to do exact phrase searches.
 Search all your answers together and see if something shows up.
 Randomly drop out words from all of the previous searches and try again.
-Try more than one tool - anecdotally, I've found LLMs are amazing at pop culture ID but give garbage for other puzzle searches.
+Experiment with more than one tool - anecdotally, I've found LLMs are amazing at pop culture ID, despite the hallucinations.

 There are a lot of variables you can tweak in your search engine queries.
 The heuristic I use is that if there aren't obvious starting points, I will search the puzzle title, the flavortext, all proper nouns, and